eeevi/model-hs/README.md

 # model-hs
-Pretty simple markov chain.
-Constructing new sentences from some input file.
-Was written just because I have so much freetime...
+Dumbest thing I've even written.
+Constructing some new phrases from an existing ones.
+I don't know what I'm spending my life for.

 ### build
 ```bash